For many of us, reaching out for help is one of the hardest, and most courageous, things we can do.

 For those of us concerned about a loved one, NPR has published an article of resources to guide you through helping someone who may be considering suicide.

-If you can get in-person help and have trusted people who can support you – please do that as soon as you are comfortable.
-Having people within my immediate circle who look out for me as I move through the world has been invaluable.
+If you can get in-person help and have trusted people who will support you – please do that as soon as you are comfortable.
+Having people within my immediate circle look out for me as I move through the world has been invaluable.
 I am incredibly grateful to have such a strong support network.

 If you are in a dangerous or abusive situation – use the guidance from HelpGuide.org to ensure your safety during this process. https://www.helpguide.org/articles/abuse/getting-out-of-an-abusive-relationship.htm